JonoAugustine/AugustinesGleichungZuneigungs_2.0/README.md

 *Now using Unreal Engine 4 as a base to build instead of pure Java*
 -----------------------------------------------------------------------------

+Roadmap:
+	- Negative traits
+		In SB's current state, features cannot be discerned between the type of effect they produce, only the magnitude.
+However, human opinions are not all of the same quality, some features are seen as negative while others are positive.
+SB (as of 3/19/18) is unable to include these aspects in its calculations.
+		In order to add the aspect of positivity dichotomy to features in SB, the S_Feature structure (located in the Blueprints folder) must be modified to enable the use of negativity in calculations.
+Here are listed a rough outline as to how this modification will be approached:
+			+ The struct S_Feature will be given a boolean: negative
+			+ Negative feature scores will default to -1
+			+ A new feature list of negative features will be added to feature setup
+			+

 List of known bugs

 	Borda: